Purdue Global Law School: Rankings

 Purdue Global Law is listed as one of 29 best online J.D.
 Programs according to the Princeton Review.
 Purdue Global Law is not ranked by the U.S. News & World Report.

 Employment

 Of the 160 schools that reported their gainful employment numbers, Purdue Global Law was too small to have its gainful employment rate (GEE) published by the Texas Public Policy Foundation.
 However, in 2024, according to Purdue Global Law's own survey (that had a 50% response rate), 42% of responding graduates (12 responding) had obtained employment where a Juris Doctor degree was required.
 Salaries and positions were not reported.

 Faculty

-Purdue Global Law lists 64 faculty: five deans, eight professors, and fifty-two adjuncts.
+As of August 18, 2026, Purdue Global Law lists 95 faculty, including five deans and eleven professors, the remainder being adjunct professors.

 Degrees offered and cost

 Purdue Global Law offers two degrees, the law degree, Juris Doctor (JD), and the Executive Juris Doctor (EJD) degree that does not qualify for admission to practice law.
 Recipients of the JD degree who pass the California Bar Examination and otherwise meet the California State Bar requirements are admitted to the bar and can practice law in California.
 California bar licensees may practice in most federal courts outside of California and may work as in-house counsel in out-of-state corporations, among other roles.

 The JD program is a 92-unit, four-year program, which has a total estimated cost of $56,440.
 Students are required to complete at least 22-24 units of coursework between 48 and 52 consecutive weeks each year.
 Graduates of this program meet the legal education requirement of the Committee of Bar Examiners of the State Bar of California and may apply for admission to the State Bar of California.

 The EJD is a 72-unit, three-year program.
 Recipients of this degree are not eligible to take the bar examination.
 The EJD degree is intended for professionals who want to gain legal skills for careers in arbitration, contracts, policy, governance, privacy, and regulatory areas without becoming an attorney.
 The degree stirred controversy, with Buzzfeed News reporting that students were misled into thinking the degree would allow them to practice as attorneys.
 Higher education experts raised concerns about the value of the degree, saying it was misleading for students.